dmancero/ML_class/README.md

 # ML_class
-FInal project Machine learning class
+Final project Machine learning class
+Here, we will annotate the code